Vietnam.vn - Nền tảng quảng bá Việt Nam

 "Farmer's Food"

-According to Dr. Buettner, Sardinian cuisine is described as “peasant cuisine.”
+According to Dr. Buettner, Sardinian cuisine is described as “peasant food.”
 The staple foods are beans, green vegetables, and whole grains.
 Bread and cheese, especially Pecorino, are also popular.
 Sardinians often eat foods grown in their own gardens.

-Lunch is the biggest meal of the day.
+Lunch is the biggest meal of the day

 For dinner, Sardinians tend to eat less and later than usual.
 Breakfast is sweet and eaten early.
 The common thread is simplicity.
 "Even in wealthy families, meals are very simple.
-We don't use as many ingredients as in the original Italian dishes.
+We don't use as many ingredients as the original Italian dishes.
 And we eat very fresh food," Piras says.

 Elderly people chat on the island of Sardinia.
 Photo: CBS